-Sustained gale force winds are expected to arrive within twelve hours.
+Sustained gale force winds are expected to arrive within twelve (12) hours.

-- All affected waterfront operations are suspended except for final preparations previously permitted by the COPT as deemed necessary to ensure the safety of the ports and facilities. - All vessels must have departed the ports and anchorages unless otherwise authorized by the COPT. - Coast Guard Port Survey Teams will conduct finial port assessments. - Ports will remain closed to waterfront activities until the passage of the tropical storm force winds and the COPT, in conjunction with the SWAT, has determined that it is safe to reopen the ports based upon: o Ports and waterways damage surveys. - o Aids to navigation verification. - o Status and condition of drawbridges - o Re-establishment of required port security measures in accordance with respective Facility Security Plans. - o The COPT will convene the SWAT via conference call.
+- All affected waterfront operations are suspended except for final preparations previously permitted by the COTP as deemed necessary to ensure the safety of the ports and facilities. - All vessels must have departed the ports and anchorages unless otherwise authorized by the COTP. - Coast Guard Port Survey Teams will conduct final port assessments. - Ports will remain closed to waterfront activities until the passage of the tropical storm force winds, and the COTP, in conjunction with the SWAT, has determined that it is safe to reopen the ports based upon: - Ports and waterways damage surveys. - Aids to navigation verification. - Status and condition of drawbridges - Re-establishment of required port security measures in accordance with respective Facility Security Plans. - o The COTP will convene the SWAT via conference call.